lakshya0246/react-native-nested-selector/README.md

 - Add support to override styles
 - Add iOS support
 - Add search for quickly adding single option as well as a whole chain of options

+In the project directory, you can run:

+### `expo start --android`

+Note: `expo` needs to be globally installed.
+More instructions can be found [here](https://reactnative.dev/docs/environment-setup)